johnnyk1090/A-Tale-of-Two-Models-U2Net-vs.-CNN-for-Medical-Diagnosis/README.md

 <h1 align="center" id="title">U2Net & CNN model comparison for Medical Diagnosis</h1>

 <p id="description">The following project will attempt to create the ideal model for finding patterns into X-ray photos in order to diagnose possible disease.
 We will test CNN & U2Net models (a State-Of-The-Art Image processing method of Postdoctoral Researcher Xuebin Qin) and examine which one is appropriate for deseases detection after the Dataset's preprocessing.
-Image Dataset will be used from Kaggle.
+Image Dataset will be used from Kaggle.</p>
-The final app will be containerized.</p>